dylanbrandtner/CarND-Path-Planning-Project-P11/README.md

 ### Prediction

 On a highway, vehicle prediction can be vastly simplified if one basic assumption is taken: All other vehicles are traveling at a constant speed.
-In practice (and even in the simulator it turned out), this is not actually true, but for the purposes of this exercise, it was reasonable trade-off as long as certain safety precautions are taken in the behavior planning phase.
+In practice (and even in the simulator it turned out), this is not actually true, but for the purposes of this exercise, it was a reasonable trade-off as long as certain safety precautions were taken in the behavior planning phase.
 With this assumption, to generate predictions, we simply take the position and speed of all vehicles found by sensor fusion, and decide how many points ahead to predict.
 I chose only 1 second ahead of the current point.
 The position of that point was calculated by simply adding the velocity to the previous position.
 Prediction data is generated in `main.cpp` between lines 310-336.

 ### Behavior planning